pardot/api-docs/docs/kb/api-version-4/export.md

 ### Example

-After calling the Create endpoint, the ID of the export will be given in the response.
+After calling the Create endpoint, the ID of the export is given in the response.
 This ID is used in the URL to call the Read endpoint.

 ```
 GET /api/export/version/4/do/read/id/201917